daudix/daudix.one/content/snug-nook/index.md

 - Most of my friends
 - No voice channels, that's right, shy folks
 - Time zone roles that no other server has
+- Custom emojis on both Discord and Matrix
 - Color roles that every other server also has
 - Duckquill and this website's updates and devlog channels